sekl/sebastianklier.com/resume.md

 **easybill GmbH** *Remote*
 ***Ruby Developer*** *March 2019 - Present*

-* Working on a Ruby on Rails invoicing system integrating with 3rd-party APIs
+* Working on a Ruby on Rails invoicing system integrating with 3rd-party APIs for Amazon, Shopify, Ebay and other e-commerce systems.

 **Loom Network** *Remote*
 ***Senior Developer*** *March 2018 - March 2019*